awslabs/amazon-kinesis-aggregators/README.md

 # Amazon Kinesis Aggregators

-Amazon Kinesis Aggregators is a Java framework which allows the automatic creation of real time aggregated time series data from Streams on Amazon Kinesis.
-This dataset can answer questions such as ‘how many times per second has ‘x’ occurred’ or ‘what was the breakdown by hour over the day of the streamed data containing ‘y'.
+Amazon Kinesis Aggregators is a Java framework which allows for the simple creation of real time aggregated time series data from data Streamed through Amazon Kinesis.
+This aggregate dataset can answer questions such as ‘how many times per second has ‘x’ occurred’ or ‘what was the breakdown by hour over the day of the streamed data containing ‘y'.

 Using this framework, you simply describe the format of the data on your stream (CSV, JSON, etc), describe what granularity of times series you require (Seconds, Minute, Hour, etc) and how the data elements which are streamed should be grouped, and the framework handles all the time series calculations and data persistence.
-You then simply consume the time series aggregates in your application via Amazon Dynamo DB, or interact with the time series using Amazon CloudWatch, or through a Web Query API.
+You then consume the time series aggregates in your application via Amazon Dynamo DB, interact with the time series using Amazon CloudWatch, or use a a Web Query API to get the required data.
 You can also analyse the data using Hive on Amazon Elastic MapReduce, or bulk import it to AmazonRedshift.
 The process runs as a standalone Kinesis Enabled Application, or can be integrated into existing Kinesis applications.

 The data is stored in a time series on the basis of how you aggregate it.
 An example of a dataset aggregating Telecoms Call Data Records in Amazon Dynamo DB might look like: